Maximum Decorrelation

 Advantages

-• Convex QP: Tractable and reliable.
+• Convex QP: Solves quickly and deterministically.

 Limitations